gruposantander/digital-trust-docs/docs/quick_development_guide.md

 ## Introduction
+Although using the SDK makes easier and transparent integrating with a Digital Trust Protocol OP, if you want to directly interact without the SDK, here you will find some tips to help you implement your application integration.

 ## Client Authentication
 For any communication between RP and OP we will use private_key_jwt as client credentials it will provide a strong security in this communication, details